 Add the bourbon, schnapps and ice and stir until well-chilled.

-Strain into a rocks glass over a large ice sphere or cube.
+Strain into a rocks glass over a large ice cube.